-As a result, the business can then use the tool as a form of self-analysis“>analysis – identifying parts of its strategy where there is room for improvement.
+As a result, the business can then use the tool as a form of self-analysis – identifying parts of its strategy where there is room for improvement.

 Ultimately, Porter’s framework gives all businesses a frame of reference with which they can judge their competitive success.
 We will look at how this frame of reference is created in the next section.

 The analysis involves identifying four factors that give a business valuable insight into their competitors.

 What drives the competition and impels them to act?
 How do their motivations impact on their strategy, and vice versa?

 When a business understands the drivers of competitor behavior, it will be able to better predict future drivers of success.

 For example, a market leader will work hard to defend their position and be largely unconcerned by smaller rivals.

 A start-up, on the other hand, will take a more offensive approach in their attempt to gain market share.

 This corner involves determining how a business perceives itself in the market.
 This may be hard to ascertain externally, but actions speak louder than words.